 • A living showroom concept featuring custom furniture and design objects

-Located in a region with a rich history of architecture and design, Wolfhouse is introducing new creative tools and programs that build on this legacy while supporting diversity and inclusivity.
-Centered on an open dialogue for systemic change in arts and design, Wolfhouse is committed to elevating the pioneering voices that shape culture today.
+Located in a region with a rich history of architecture and design, Wolfhouse is introducing creative programs that build on this legacy while supporting diversity and inclusivity.
+Wolfhouse is committed to elevating the pioneering voices that shape culture today.

 Newburgh, like Philip Johnson, has shared a tumultuous and dynamic past.
 Once serving as the headquarters to